buzzfeed/design/product-design-roles.md

 Demonstrates taste in layout, typography and visual hierarchy.
 Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand.

 *Product Designer*
 Demonstrates **understanding** of layout, typography and visual hierarchy.
-Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand **with a holistic consideration for their product's future.**
+Uses our Design Principles, as well as existing visual frameworks to produce designs that are visually cohesive with the rest of BuzzFeed's products, **with a holistic consideration for their product's future.**

 *Senior Product Designer*
 Demonstrates and **articulates understanding** of layout, typography and visual hierarchy.
-Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are new, yet feel visually cohesive with the rest of BuzzFeed's products. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.
+Uses the Design Principles and existing visual frameworks creatively to produce designs and, where appropriate, new styles and patterns that are visually cohesive with the rest of BuzzFeed's products. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.

 *Staff Product Designer*
-Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy.
-Exhibits strong art direction skills, using existing visual frameworks creatively to produce styles and patterns that are new, yet feel visually cohesive with the rest of BuzzFeed's products, **and helping others to do the same**.
+Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy. **Gives strong design direction to other designers on the team,** encouraging creative use of the Design Principles and existing visual frameworks to produce designs and, where appropriate, new styles and patterns that are visually cohesive with the rest of BuzzFeed's products.
 Maintains, suggests and **advocates for** evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products.
 Forges strong relationships with other design teams at BuzzFeed and works with them to influence the entire BuzzFeed ecosystem.**

 ### UX Design